 Take this philosophy, and apply it to your pursuits, whether personal or professional.
 You’ll find, as I did, that excellence boils down to a simple truth: you’ve got to reject where you are before you can get where you’re going.
 You've got to be better than you were yesterday.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph courtesy of David Foster.